-The Normans built a settlement here, just a few hundred metres from the site of the first landing of Norman forces in Ireland.
+The Normans built a settlement here at Bannow just a few hundred metres from the site of the first landing of Norman forces in Ireland.

 Where It All Began

-In May 1169, a force of about 400 Norman knights, archers and men-at-arms landed on the sandy shores of Bannow Island.
-They were met by Irish warriors loyal to Diarmuid McMurrough, the deposed King of Leinster, who had requested the aid of the Normans in regaining his kingdom.
-The combined army quickly marched to the town of Wexford where, after a short siege, they defeated the descendants of the Vikings who had founded the port and settlement there.
+In May 1169 a force of about 400 Norman knights, archers and men-at-arms landed on the sandy shores of Bannow Island.
+They were met by Irish warriors loyal to Diarmuid McMurrough, the deposed King of Leinster, who had requested the aid of the Normans to regain his kingdom.
+The combined army quickly marched to the Norse town of Wexford where, after a short siege, they defeated the descendants of the Vikings who had founded the port and settlement there.

 The Birth of a Norman Town

 Over the next 100 years a new Norman town grew up here at Bannow.
-The only visible remnant of that town is the church which once stood at its centre.
+The only visible remnant of this historic town is the church named after St. Mary.

 Trade – the Life and Death of a Medieval Town